RaamAnalyst/MedCodeProx/README.md

-# MedCodePro
+# MedCodeProx
-MedCodePro is an opensource Medical Coding Training platform based on PHP Laravel.
+MedCodeProx is an opensource Medical Coding Training platform based on PHP Laravel.
 It enables admin to update ICD, CPT, HCPCS codes and offers users to explore and lookup codes with respective short and long descriptions.

 # Features
-Features of MedCodePro are as follows:
+Features of MedCodeProx are as follows:
 - User Management
 - ICD10 Code and Order Management
 - HCPCS Code and Order Management